 A landlord has an appointment to show an apartment to a potential tenant.
 Upon meeting the tenant outside the apartment, the landlord observes that the tenant has a service dog.
 The tenant explains that the dog aids him in dealing with a hearing disability.
 The landlord advises that while she normally has a “no pet” policy, in order to accommodate the tenant’s disability, she would allow the service dog.
 However, the landlord explains that the tenant would need to pay a pet security deposit.
-Has the landlord violated fair housing laws by requiring a pet security deposit?
+Has the landlord violated fair housing laws by requiring a pet security deposit for a service animal?

-So in the above example, the landlord is willing to make a reasonable accommodation due to the tenant’s disability by making an exception to the “no pet” rule.
+In the above example, the landlord is willing to make a reasonable accommodation due to the tenant’s disability by making an exception to the “no pet” rule.
 So far, so good.
-The landlord, however, is understandably concerned about the service dog since it is still a dog and dogs do what dogs do.
+The landlord, however, is understandably concerned about the service animal since it is still a dog and dogs do what dogs do.
 Dogs have accidents.
 Dogs scratch at doors.
 Dogs get sick.
 Dogs get fleas.
 Dogs gnaw on things.
-Funny, as I was typing that, I forgot if I was writing about dogs or my kids…well, except for the fleas, I hope.
-Anyway, it certainly sounds reasonable for the landlord, in special consideration of allowing the dog, to negotiate an extra fee to serve as a “pet deposit.”
+It certainly sounds reasonable for the landlord, in special consideration of allowing the dog, to negotiate an extra fee to serve as a “pet deposit.”
 Indeed, isn’t the landlord treating the disabled tenant the same way as she would treat any tenant who requested an exception to the no pet rule?